 A short series of emails designed to increase engagement and sales with your new contacts works best.

 What to include in your automated welcome series

 Plan on sending your automated welcome emails to all of your new email contacts.
 First, we’ll go over each of these three welcome emails to show you their purpose and what to include.
 Next, we’ll show you some examples of how these emails might look once they’re all set up and sent out.

 The first welcome email is crucial.
 Imagine someone walked into your store, and everyone ignored them.
 If you don’t send a timely automated welcome email, you’re doing exactly that.

 The purpose of that welcome email is to reaffirm to your contact that they’ve made a great decision to join your email list.

 And to fulfill on any offer that you made in exchange for their email address.
 Special offers are one of the reasons why people sign up to email lists.

-What should you say in the Welcome/Fulfillment email?
+What should you say in the first welcome email?